 Organic.
-Chickens are fed an organic feed.
-Many also live with access to the outdoors, or are even completely free-range.
+These chickens are fed organic feed.
+Many also live with access to the outdoors or are allowed to roam and peck around freely.

 Pastured or Free-range.
 Chickens with access to roam (mostly) free.
 Many also eat naturally, pecking at bugs in their environment along with feed that may or may not be organic.